tvm-contest/devex/README.md

 ## MVP limitations

-MVP is not a release version, it has some experimental features, some corners cut and some non-implemented design ideas.
+MVP is not a release version, it has some experimental features, some corners are cut and some non-implemented design ideas exist.

 Before it becomes a release it needs to run several rounds of testing.